Skip to Content

 Another low-tide activity we enjoyed is buying a clamming license so we could dig for our dinner.

-We found a bucket full of steamer clams under the Girabaldi pier earlier this summer, but you’ll find popular clamming spots all up and down the coast.
+We found a bucket full of hard-shell steamer clams under the Girabaldi public pier, near Tillamook, earlier this summer, and you’ll find popular clamming spots all up and down the coast.

-Hotels are a bit scarce in Nescowin itself, but a bit further south in Lincon City You’ll find the cheerful, nautically themed Surftides Lincon City.
+A Lincoln City hotel: Hotels are a bit scarce in Nescowin itself, so we drove a bit further south to Lincon City.
+My pick for an overnight stop there is the cheerful, nautically themed Surftides Lincon City.

-The boutique hotel has a modern feel, indoor pool, onsite restaurant and outdoor firepits.
-The rooms are roomy; some comes with seating or eating areas and a microwave.
+It looks like a typical roadsise hotel from the outside.
+But inside you’ll find a modern boutique hotel with a curved indoor pool, a stylish restaurant and outdoor firepits.
+The rooms are roomy; some comes with seating, jacuzzi tubs or eating areas and a microwave.

 Newport:

 One of the larger costal communities, Newport is 38 miles south of Neskowin.
-We had fun watching the fishing and crabbing boats come in to port in the afternoon.
+Here we had fun watching the fishing and crabbing boats come in to port in the afternoon.

-In the lively Nye Beach district, the boutiquey Inn at Nye Beach looks like a row of connected beach houses in front.
-In the back there is a small infinity pool and gorgeou stretch of beach.
+A Newport Hotel: In the lively Nye Beach district, the boutiquey Inn at Nye Beach looks like a row of connected beach houses in front.
+In the back there is a small infinity pool , a nice fire pit and a gorgeous stretch of beach.

-It doesn’t scream family as much as some other places but you’ll find a room to suit your needs and breakfast is included, here.
+It doesn’t scream family as much as some other places but you’ll find a room to suit your needs and breakfast is included.

-One of our favorite destinations is Florence, at the southern end of the Oregon Coast, 49 miles from Newport.
+One of our favorite destinations is Florence.
+At the southern end of the Oregon Coast, 49 miles south of Newport it was our last stop on this road trip.

 It’s located in the heart of the Oregon Dunes National Recreation Area and is the birthplace of sandboarding.

-We found plenty of shopping and dining options in the historic downtown district.
+We found plenty of shopping and dining options in the historic downtown district, some feature farm-to-table and ocean-to-table fare for those who like to eat local.

-If you want a pool, the Best Western Pier Point Inn, just across the bridge from the historic center is a good bet.
+If you want a pool, the Best Western Pier Point Inn, just across the bridge from the historic center, is a good bet.
 It’s had a recent refurbishment, which is always nice.
-In addition to the indoor pool and hot tub, it has nice river views, a bar and restaurant onsite and free breakfast, too.
+In addition to the indoor pool there is a hot tub and sauna.
+Plus it has nice river views and free breakfast.

 Anywhere On Your Road Trip